houndpup/former.github.io/_posts/2023-04-14-Are-You-Testing-Your-Detections.md

 As you begin looking into what type of simulation tool you need, ask yourself some guiding questions like:

-Do I need a free tool or can I get budget for this?
+- Do I need a free tool or can I get budget for this?
-What type of attacks will I be performing?
+- What type of attacks will I be performing?
-What kind of infrastructure will I host the attack simulation tool on?
+- What kind of infrastructure will I host the attack simulation tool on?

 These questions will help you narrow down what is best to use.

 2. Schedule and plan when to run your attacks

-Once you have selected your attack simulation tool, you will want to run the attack techniques that are covered by your detections.
-Make sure that you have notified your security department that this will be occuring on X date.
+Once you have selected your attack simulation tool, you will want to run the attack techniques that are covered by your detections. <b> Make sure that you have notified your security department that this will be occuring on X date </b>.
 This should be a frequent process to keep your detections up to date and fresh.
 Once they are complete, check to ensure your detections have triggered.

 3. Update logic behind alerts